Leaving the NHS — what happens to your pension?

 Transferring out vs leaving deferred

-When you leave the NHS, you have a choice: leave the pension deferred (default) or transfer the cash equivalent transfer value (CETV) to another scheme.
+When you leave the NHS, you may have a choice: leave the pension deferred (default) or transfer the cash equivalent transfer value (CETV) to another permitted scheme.

-Transferring out means NHS Pensions calculates the present value of your future pension benefits and pays that as a lump sum into a defined contribution pension (a personal pension or the new employer's scheme, if it accepts DB transfers).
+Transferring out means NHS Pensions calculates the present value of your future pension benefits and pays that value to a receiving pension scheme.
+The receiving scheme has to be permitted under NHS transfer rules and must accept the transfer.

 A deferred NHS pension is a guaranteed, inflation-linked income for life.
-Transferring it to a DC pension means:
+Transferring it out means:

 For a projection of what your deferred NHS pension might be worth at different retirement ages, use the NHS Pension Calculator.
 For broader context, the public sector pensions guide covers the DB versus DC comparison in detail.